-In the Map section, you can look over the topology and device provisioning of network in Topology, and customizes a visual representation of your network in Map.
+With the Map function, you can look over the topology and device provisioning of network in Topology, customizes a visual representation of your network in Heat Map, and visually display the geographic location of each device and site in Device Map and Site Map.

-8.3.1 Topology
+8. 3.
+1 Topology